 Because we do not have significant historical trading data on our common stock we relied upon trading data from a composite of 10 medical companies traded on major exchanges and 15 medical companies quoted by the OTC Bulletin Board to help us arrive at expectations as to volatility of our own stock when public trading commences.
 In 2013 the Company experienced significant exercises of options and warrants.
 The options raised \$6,500 in capital.
 Warrants exercised for cash produced \$1,330,000 of capital.
 In the case of options and warrants issued to consultants and investors we used the legal term of the option/warrant as the estimated term unless there was a compelling reason to use a shorter term.
 The measurement date for employee and non-employee options and warrants is the grant date of the option or warrant.
 The vesting period for options that contain service conditions is based upon management's best estimate as to when the applicable service condition will be achieved.
 Changes in the assumptions can materially affect the estimate of fair value of stock-based compensation and, consequently, the related expense recognized.
-The assumptions we use in calculating the fair value of stock-based payment awards represent our best estimates, which involve inherent uncertainties and the application of management's judgment.
-As a result, if factors change and we use different assumptions, our equity-based compensation expense could be materially different in the future.
+The assumptions we use in calculating the fair value of stock-based payment use different assumptions, our equity-based compensation expense could be materially different in the future.
 See "Note 3 - Stockholders' Deficit, Stock Options and Warrants" in Notes to Financial Statements of this Annual Report on Form 10-K for additional information.